 In Texas, you may choose to file a personal injury claim without the help of an attorney.
 However, this is not advisable.
 Personal injury claims can take many months or even years to settle.
 During this time, there will be a lot of paperwork, negotiations, and legal processes, which can be incredibly stressful if you do not have experience in personal injury law.

-The main reason why people try to go it alone is that they are concerned about how much representation may cost them.
+The main reason why people try to handle their claims alone is that they are concerned about how much representation may cost them.
 However, most people who secure representation from an experienced personal injury lawyer end up with a higher amount of compensation than those who don’t, thanks to the skills, resources, and reputation that the lawyer offers.

 At Abraham Watkins, you are not required to pay anything upfront.
 We work on a no-win-no-fee basis, so you will never end up losing money.
 We know how to evidence your claims to calculate a high settlement figure which is difficult to dispute.
 Additionally, we are always prepared to go to trial, so if your case does result in a lawsuit, we will be there to support you.